 Both HD-DVD and Blu-Ray play your existing DVD’s and will upconvert the video quality to give as good a picture as possible on your HDTV.

-Tech Detective says: Up-converting gives you a pretty darn good picture.
+Tech Detective (TechyMike) says: Up-converting gives you a pretty darn good picture.

 What do you do?